 Don't eat the following products unless they state ‘gluten free’ on the packaging.*

 Breakfast cereals that include oats

 Additive 1400 (dextrin-roasted starch)

 Dry roasted nuts

 Imitation seafoods, eg, surimi

 Pickles, relishes, chutneys

-* Note – these lists may not be complete.
-For more information, speak to a Registered Dietitian or visit: www.coeliac.org.nz
+* Note: These lists are not complete.
+For more information, speak to a registered dietitian or visit www.coeliac.org.nz.